uclaacm/learning-lab-crash-course-su20/16-intro-backend/README.md

 ### Implementation details, optimization

 Since we are the ones working all the heavy-lifting behind the scenes, we need to make our code performant and airtight.
 If there are any bugs on the backend, they will propagate directly to the frontend.
-Likewise, if there are any slowdowns on our end, they will get shot straight out to the frontend as well.
+Likewise, if there are any slowdowns on our end, they will get shot straight out to the frontend as well over layers of network communication.
 It is our job as a backend developer to ensure that the code we write is effective and snappy.

 ## Backend Vocabulary